Application & Admission

 Step 5: Acceptance or rejection

 We do an overall assessment of all the complete applications that we receive.
-We look at your University degree, the courses you have taken and the grades, GMAT/GRE scores if available, your English language skills, CV and motivation.
+We look at your University degree, the courses you have taken and the grades, GMAT/GRE scores, your English language skills, CV and motivation.
 Please note that even though you fulfil all the application requirements, it does not mean that you are automatically admitted to the PhD program, as the number of places is limited and the competition is therefore intense.

 The results of the selection will be available in April and all the applicants will be notified via e-mail.